 Dispelling Common Misconceptions

-MISCONCEPTION #1: LAB DIAMONDS ARE CHEAPER THAN MINED DIAMONDS
+MISCONCEPTION #1: LAB DIAMONDS ARE CHEAP to MAKE

 This is the most common misconception and is completely false.
 De Beers self-reported costs to mine diamonds was $104 per carat (for rough diamonds) in 2015.
 The marginal cost to grow each diamond in a laboratory is many times the cost for De Beers and other mining operations to dig diamonds out of the earth, even if you ignore the fixed costs of the machinery required to culture diamonds in a lab.
 The costs to cut, polish, and grade diamonds is exactly the same, regardless of the origin: grown or mined.